zhaoyl18/cos598d_pruning/README.md

 # Network Pruning
 ### Assignment 1 for COS598D: System and Machine Learning

-In this assignment, you are required to evaluate three advanced neural network pruning methods, including SNIP [1], GraSP [2] and SynFlow [3], and compare with two baseline pruning methods,including random pruning and magnitude-based pruning.
+In this assignment, you are required to evaluate three advanced neural network pruning methods, including SNIP [1], GraSP [2] and SynFlow [3], and compare with two baseline pruning methods, including random pruning and magnitude-based pruning.
 In `example/singleshot.py`, we provide an example to do singleshot global pruning without iterative training.
-In `example/multishot.py`, we provde an example to do multi-shot iterative training.
+In `example/multishot.py`, we provide an example to do multi-shot iterative training.
 This assignment focuses on the pruning protocol in `example/singleshot.py`.
-Your are going to explore various pruning methods on differnt hyperparameters and network architectures.
+Your are going to explore various pruning methods on different hyperparameters and network architectures.

 ***References***